A US visa interview is your ticket to the United States. If you’re an old-time seaman who frequents there, the application can be very simple.

 - How many years have you been sailing?

 I experienced being asked whether I had a US Visa refusal.
 Thinking fast with a limited time, I told them a bold YES.
 At first, I thought I might fail that interview.

-She went along asking further details including the dates and I just continue being honest.
+She went along asking for further details including the dates and I just continued being honest.
 It was clear to me that she has records of everything connected to my US visa application.

 DS-160 Form Related

-DS-160 is the Online Non-Immigrant Visa Application.
+DS-160 is an Online Non-Immigrant Visa Application.
 I personally recommend memorizing every information in it including your Letter of Guarantee.

 - What’s the name of your agent and his contact address?

-- Who will be the person in US to be contacted in case of emergency?
+- Who will be the person in the US to be contacted in case of an emergency?